MassimoFoti/jasmineFixtures/README.md

 A set of API for handling HTML, CSS, JSON, XML and plain text fixtures in your [Jasmine](http://jasmine.github.io/) specs

-Heavily inspired by [jasmine-jquery](https://github.com/velesin/jasmine-jquery) it provides a simple, lean alternative for a smaller set of features
+Heavily inspired by [jasmine-jquery](https://github.com/velesin/jasmine-jquery) it provides a simple, lean alternative for a smaller set of features jasmineFixtures is designed to work in IE11+ and most recent versions of Chrome, FireFox, Edge and Safari

 ## Installation